juanjesus-ldo/scene_generator/README.md

 ## 🛠️ Work in Progress

 The code is stable and fully functional, but we are improving it by refactoring, optimizing, and integrating new functionalities.
-Updates will be gradually added to boost overall performance and usability.
+Updates will be gradually introduced to boost overall performance and user experience.

 ---